endiangroup/endian.io/content/services/talent/cto.md

     [[sections.features.feature]]
 	icon = "/img/services/talent/your-new-cto.svg"
     title = "Hands-on CTO experience"
-    body = [
+	cta_button_label = "Find out more &raquo;"
+	cta_message = "Hi, I'm the Endian helper bot.
+What would you like to know about our CTO experience?" body = [
         "We don't idly trade in CTOs like some recruitment agency: we *are* CTOs.
 Our founders still lead teams, leverage cutting-edge technology, and write code every day.", "When we talk about the qualities and responsibilities of a CTO, it's not academic.
 When we screen candidates, we'll challenge them like not recruiter ever could, and you will reap the benefits.",